Ex-Pakistani PM Khan presents economic rescue package at rally - ExBulletin

 Local authorities have warned Khan not to hold a public gathering in preparation for a possible terror attack.
 The security alert said militants from a banned group had reached Lahore and could target the public gathering or the security personnel deployed there.

-The 70-year-old politician, who was ousted as prime minister in a no-confidence vote last April and is campaigning for a snap election, accuses the government of being part of a regime change operation against him.
+The 70-year-old politician, ousted as prime minister by a no-confidence motion last April and campaigning for early elections, accuses the government of participating in a “regime change operation” against him.
 The government denies the allegation.

 Prime Minister Shahbaz Sharif is struggling to maintain economic and political stability amid dwindling foreign exchange reserves and the aftermath of last summer’s record floods, which killed 1,739 people and destroyed millions of homes.
 The floods caused more than $30 billion in damage.
 It also faces militant violence, which has increased since November when the Pakistani Taliban ended a ceasefire with government forces.

-Sharif criticized Khan in a tweet on Sunday, saying he has always been about demagoguery and rhetoric and that Pakistan’s current political, governance and economic challenges have their roots in his failed policies.
+Sharif criticized Khan in a tweet on Sunday, saying he had “always been about grandstanding and rhetoric” and that Pakistan’s current political, governance and economic challenges have their roots in his failed policies.

 |